Request a Demo

 Step 6: Calculate your shrinkage rate

-This includes both internal (when the agent is in the call center but could not attend calls due to team meetings, break, etc.) and external call shrinkage (when the agent is out of the call center due to sickness, paid leaves, emergencies, etc.).
+This includes both internal (when the agent is in the call center but cannot attend calls due to team meetings, breaks, etc.) and external call shrinkage (when the agent is out of the call center due to sickness, paid leaves, emergencies, etc.).

 The industry standard for shrinkage is 35%, but you can work to reduce it.